subramanian45/named-entity-recognition/README.md

 pred

 RESULT
-Thus, an LSTM-based model for recognizing the named entities in the text is developed.
+Thus, an LSTM-based model for recognizing the named entities in the text is developed